 - 1. Earned doctorate and six (6) years of successful tenure track or postdoctoral college teaching or research experience in appropriate fields (or appropriate equivalent experience); or - 2.
 A postgraduate degree, other than a doctorate, recognized by the institutional administration as terminal for the faculty unit members' discipline, and six (6) years of successful tenure track or post-degree college teaching or research experience in appropriate fields (or appropriate equivalent experience); and - 3.
-Evidence of external recognition for scholarly accomplishment: and - 4.
+Evidence of external recognition for scholarly accomplishment consistent with institutional standards implementing Board Policy No. 4:38-; and - 4.
 The award of Tenure.